Internet Acceptable Use and Safety Policy

 Inappropriate use of library-provided computer and Internet services, as determined by the library, will result in the loss of access to computer and Internet services, expulsion from the library, or other disciplinary action.
 First offense will result in loss of computer privileges for six months.
 Second offense will result in loss of computer privileges for an additional six months.
 Library computer privileges will be permanently denied should a third offense occur.

-The Middlebury Public Library makes no warranties of any kind, neither expressed nor implied, for the Internet access it is providing.
-The library is not responsible for the accuracy, or the quality of information gathered through library-provided Internet access.
+The Library makes no warranties of any kind, neither expressed nor implied, for the Internet access it is providing.
+The Library is not responsible for the accuracy, or quality of information gathered through library-provided Internet access.

-In consideration of the Library providing patrons with access to the Internet, patrons agree to hold the library harmless and agree to indemnify the library from any and all liability stemming from patrons use of library’s workstations and internet use.
+In consideration of the Library providing patrons with access to the Internet, patrons agree to hold the library harmless and agree to indemnify the Library from any and all liability.

-The Library reserves the right to set rules, as needed, for these systems and their use.
+The Library reserves to right to set rules, as needed, for these systems and their use.